pietromichelini/quality-of-life-data-app/README.md

 Simply type a city name in the search bar and click the "SEARCH" button.
 There will be 4 possible outcomes.

 1. If the name you have searched for matches exactly or is close enough to a city name present in Teleport.org's database.
 The site will display some information about that city.
-There will also be a "LEARN MORE" button at the bottom that will link to Teleport.org's page dedicated to that city.
+There will also be a "LEARN MORE" button at the bottom that will link to Teleport.org's page dedicated to that city (as shown in the gif below).

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/95065307/171222921-88c37db1-877f-449a-b5f6-92974d3376f7.gif)

-At the end of the page there will also be a "LEARN MORE" button that links to [Teleport.org](https://developers.teleport.org/api/)'s page regarding the city searched by the user.
+At the end of the page there will also be a "LEARN MORE" button that links to [Teleport.org](https://developers.teleport.org/api/)'s page regarding the city searched by the user (as shown in the gif below).

 ![ezgif com-gif-maker (4)](https://user-images.githubusercontent.com/95065307/171331574-71c5241f-9f65-4ce5-bf07-23e0be3d1731.gif)